gbmhunter/blog/content/electronics/components/comparators/index.md

 The following diagram shows a non-inverting comparator with hystersis resistors added.

-{{< img src="comparator-push-pull-out-non-inverting-configuration.png" width="535px" caption="A schematic of a comparator in the non-inverting configuration."  >}}
+{{% figure src="comparator-push-pull-out-non-inverting-configuration.png" width="535px" caption="A schematic of a comparator in the non-inverting configuration."  %}}

 Firstly, determine the amount of hystersis you want (`\( V_{HYST} \)`).
 Then use the following equation to work out the ratio between the feedback and input resistor.